Skip to main contentSkip to footer content

 • Umoja counselor assists students in identifying specific strengths and weaknesses as it pertains to career related objectives.

-• Umoja counselor provides intrusive counseling (meeting students where they are).
+• Intrusive counseling (meeting students where they are).

-• Umoja counselor meets 3 (three times) per semester with Umoja students.
+• Umoja counselor meets 2-3 times per semester with Umoja students.

 Mental Health